glennkj/CIVILite/README.md

 ### Restrictions:

-Gameplay restrictions include that you can't wage war on two civilizations at the same time, units cannot move diagonally, units cannot move onto CPU civilization's territory without waging war, CPU civilizations cannot react in a meaningful way to war, if you enter a unit order greater than 2 characters, the program only intakes the first 2 (only first character if entrance is "S" or "s"), when the user finds another civ, they don't see the territory they expand into, unless they go back to that civ, and you have to finish your turn if you beat the game.
-The program also can't display unit battle information, nor can it display capital battle information, only displaying when a civ declares, loses, or wins a war.
-Finally, depending on the civ's visibility, they can declare war on another civ even if they can't see them.
+Gameplay restrictions include that you can't wage war on two civilizations at the same time, units cannot move diagonally, units cannot move onto CPU civilization's territory without waging war, if you enter a unit order greater than 2 characters, and the program only intakes the first 2 (only first character if entrance is "S" or "s"), and you have to finish your turn if you beat the game.